KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="UserCamera+setRotation"></a>

 ### userCamera.setRotation(yaw, pitch)
-Sets the rotation of the camera
+Sets the rotation of the camera.
-Yaw and pitch should be in gradient
+Yaw and pitch should be in gradient.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)